Exploring the Composable Architecture Framework

 At Conjure, our iOS team make a real effort to keep up with the latest trends and technologies when it comes to Swift.
 With using SwiftUI and Combine, there comes the challenge of efficiently managing state.

-Last year I attended a talk by Nikita Mounier, where he shared his experiences using the Composable Architecture.
-In this article, I will give an introduction to this framework.
+A few years ago we attended a talk by Nikita Mounier, where he shared his experiences using the Composable Architecture.
+In this article, we will give an introduction to this framework.

 The Composable-Architecture, also known as TCA, which is heavily influenced by Redux was developed by Brandon Williams and Stephen Celis from Point-Free.
 They believe that this framework offers: